Fishing industry in Portugal: Fish processing industry

 There are many canned fish processing plants across Portugal, producing under different trademarked brands which are mostly exported.
-The mainland's principal ports specialized in canning small pelagic fish, most of which sardine, are Matosinhos-Póvoa de Varzim area, Peniche, and Olhão.
-In the Azores, the canned tuna fish industry is predominant, and most of the production is almost exclusively exported.
+As of 2025, Portugal had 20 fish canning facilities, which produce 44,000 t of canned fish annually, 65% of which is exported.
+The mainland's principal ports specialized in canning small pelagic fish, mostly sardine, are in the Matosinhos-Póvoa de Varzim area, Peniche, and Olhão.

+In the Azores, the canned tuna fish industry is predominant, and almost all of the production is exported.
+Since the 2010s, scabbardfish have also started to be canned and exported, although this was still considered an experimental fishery as of 2024.

-A diversification drive is being attempted with the development of black scabbardfish canning industry, a barely exploited resource on the islands.
-Major fish processing companies include Briosa, Cofaco, Cofisa, Conserveira do Sul, Conservas Ramirez (the world's oldest canned fish producer still in operation), Fábrica de Conservas da Murtosa, Conservas Portugal Norte and the Portuguese branch of Pescanova.
-Portuguese processed fish products are exported through several companies under a number of different brands and registered trademarks like Ramirez, Bom Petisco, Briosa Gourmet, Combate, Comur, Conserveira, General, Inês, Líder, Manná, Murtosa, Pescador, Pitéu, Porthos, Tenório, Torreira, and Vasco da Gama.
+Notable fish processing companies include major companies like Briosa, Cofaco, Cofisa, and the Portuguese branch of Pescanova, and smaller, artisanal canneries like Conserveira do Sul, Conservas Ramirez (the world's oldest canned fish producer still in operation), Fábrica de Conservas da Murtosa and Conservas Portugal Norte.
+Portuguese processed fish products are exported through several companies under a number of different brands and registered trademarks, like Ramirez, Bom Petisco, Briosa Gourmet, Combate, Comur, Conserveira, General, Inês, Líder, Manná, Murtosa, Pescador, Pitéu, Porthos, Tenório, Torreira, and Vasco da Gama.